Track and Tracing: Barcode Scanner for TPD Compliance

 Not too bad, right?
 Wrong!

-There are thousands of logistics companies in the EU.
+Notably, there are thousands of logistics companies in the EU.
 Though not all will be involved in delivering tobacco products, those that are will be required to minimally scan the ‘aggregated packaging’ barcode for every transfer until finally delivered to the first retail outlet.

 How will thousands of EU logistics companies track and trace under TPD rules?